 You do not make millions overnight when you are just getting started unless you happen to be one of those few lucky entrepreneurs.
 It takes time to build a brand and all your hard work will begin to show.
 Key performance indicators, and KPIs, allow you to evaluate the success of your jewelry business.
 You can look at different categories of KPIs, including sales, financials, customers, and marketing to see how your company has progressed toward your goal.
 A few examples include evaluating the number of customers obtained, average order total, order fulfillment time, monthly website traffic, and of course the most important one profit.
 Avoid copying another business’ KPIs, as they will not be relevant to achieving your goals.
 Your KPIs must be well-defined and easily measurable.

 Once you have officially started your business, carry on with doing your market research and spice up your brand by adding new jewelry lines.
 If you started with necklaces, consider adding bracelets or earrings to match.
 When expanding your inventory, it is best to listen to customer feedback, rather than your tastes.

 Here are additional tips:

 As an entrepreneur, you are self-motivated, a hard worker, and not afraid to take risks.
-Starting a jewellery business from the ground up will be a rewarding task for you.
-Make sure to choose a name and develop a brand that accurately represents what your jewellery business is centred around.
+Starting a jewelry business from the ground up will be a rewarding task for you.
+Make sure to choose a name and develop a brand that accurately represents what your jewelry business is centered around.
 Design a logo that accompanies your chosen brand.
 A website is a key component in your success so create a website that can capture your visitor’s attention.
 Utilize digital marketing to gain a brand following and grow customer trust.
-We hope these tips will help your new jewellery company be a success.
+We hope these tips will help your new jewelry company be a success.